EtienneChollet/oct_vesselseg/README.md

 - `--parenchyma-shape`: The upper bound for the number of control points defining the shape of each parenchyma class.

-- `--vessel_intensity`: The bounds for the attenuation of the vessel intensities when blending them onto the parenchyma.
+- `--vessel-intensity`: The bounds for the attenuation of the vessel intensities when blending them onto the parenchyma.
 Lower magnitude results in vessels that are darker than their surrounding tissue/background.

-- `--vessel_texture`: Optionally apply intra-vascular textures and artifacts.
+- `--vessel-texture`: Optionally apply intra-vascular textures and artifacts.

 - `--image-gamma`: The bounds for non-linear contrast adjustment.
 Higher values increase contrast, while lower values decrease it.